-- with respect to a student, tenant, or employee, other than as discussed below concerning employer actions and policies, could not form the basis for refusal to enroll or employ or lease to or otherwise penalize that person, unless failing to do so would put the school, employer, or landlord in violation of a federal contract or cause it to lose federal funding; - with respect to a patient, could not constitute the use of an illicit substance resulting in denial of medical care, including organ transplant, and a patient's use of cannabis items may only be considered with respect to evidence-based clinical criteria; and - with respect to a parent or legal guardian of a child or newborn infant, or a pregnant woman, could not form the sole or primary basis for any action or proceeding by the Division of Child Protection and Permanency, or any successor agencies; provided, however, that nothing would preclude any action or proceeding by the division based on harm or risk of harm to a child or the use of information on the presence of cannabinoid metabolites in the bodily fluids of any person in any action or proceeding.
+- (1) with respect to a student, tenant, or employee, other than as discussed below concerning employer actions and policies, could not form the basis for refusal to enroll or employ or lease to or otherwise penalize that person, unless failing to do so would put the school, employer, or landlord in violation of a federal contract or cause it to lose federal funding; - (2) with respect to a patient, could not constitute the use of an illicit substance resulting in denial of medical care, including organ transplant, and a patient's use of cannabis items may only be considered with respect to evidence-based clinical criteria; and - (3) with respect to a parent or legal guardian of a child or newborn infant, or a pregnant woman, could not form the sole or primary basis for any action or proceeding by the Division of Child Protection and Permanency, or any successor agencies; provided, however, that nothing would preclude any action or proceeding by the division based on harm or risk of harm to a child or the use of information on the presence of cannabinoid metabolites in the bodily fluids of any person in any action or proceeding.

-An employer would not be permitted to refuse to hire or employ a person, or discharge or take any adverse action against an employee because that person or employee does or does not use cannabis items; however, an employer could require an employee to undergo a drug test upon reasonable suspicion of an employee's usage of a cannabis item while engaged in the performance of the employee's work responsibilities, or upon finding any observable signs of intoxication related to usage of a cannabis item, or following a work-related accident subject to investigation by the employer, and the employer could utilize the results of that drug test when determining the appropriate employment action concerning the employee.
-Additionally, nothing in the bill would require an employer to amend, repeal, or otherwise affect an employer's policy and efforts to maintain a drug- and alcohol-free workplace, or require an employer to permit or accommodate any personal use cannabis activities in the workplace.
+An employer would not be permitted to refuse to hire or employ a person, or discharge or take any adverse action against an employee because that person or employee does or does not use cannabis items.
+However, an employer could require an employee to undergo a drug test upon reasonable suspicion of an employee's usage of a cannabis item while engaged in the performance of the employee's work responsibilities, or upon finding any observable signs of intoxication related to usage of a cannabis item, or following a work-related accident subject to investigation by the employer.
+An employer could also require random testing, or testing as part of a pre-employment screening, or regular screening of current employees to determine use during an employee's prescribed work hours.
+The employer could utilize the results of any such drug test when determining the appropriate employment action concerning the employee.

-The bill, to better ensure the above described protections for prospective employees and employees, as well as simultaneously support the authority of employers to require employee drug tests, the commission, in consultation with the Police Training Commission, would prescribe standards, minimum curriculum courses of study, and the approval of private programs, organizations, and schools and their instructors to offer courses of study, for full- or part-time employees, or other contracted persons, to become certified as Workplace Impairment Recognition Experts.
+An employee drug test would be required to include scientifically reliable objective testing methods and procedures, such as testing of blood, urine, or saliva, plus a physical evaluation in order to determine an employee's state of impairment that was performed by an individual with the necessary certification.
+The commission would develop a certification program, in consultation with the Police Training Commission, to establish certified Workplace Impairment Recognition Expert.
+The certification program would prescribe standards, minimum curriculum courses of study, and the approval of private programs, organizations, and schools and their instructors to offer courses of study, for full- or part-time employees, or other contracted persons working for or on behalf of employers.
 These certified persons would be trained to detect and identify an employee's use of cannabis items or other intoxicating substances, and assist in the investigation of workplace accidents.